Full Sail

 Many students are understandably focused on the exact, per-credit-hour costs for the schools they’re interested in.
 However, it’s easy to overlook the costs of books, supplies, housing, and transportation — which are key factors in building out an accurate college financial plan.

-Research whether your desired university has on-campus or off-campus housing.
+Does your desired university have on-campus or off-campus housing?
 What are the costs of living in the city where this school is located?
-Will you need to purchase a car or pay for public transportation?
+Will you need a car or use public transportation?

 Determine how you’ll finance your expenses.

 Savings help, too.
 And as the adage goes, the best time to start saving is yesterday.
 If you haven’t started yet, though, today is the next best time to begin.
-By developing a habit of saving money — and accumulating savings to provide yourself with a financial cushion — you can create a solid, stable foundation upon which to build your life and career.
+By developing a habit of saving money, you can create a solid, stable foundation upon which to build your life and career.

 Whether you’re ready to apply or just want to learn more about Full Sail University, our Admissions Representatives are here to help.
 Call us or request more information.